top of page

 February 1970

 The 3/187th continued Operation Randolph Glen through the month of February.
 Operations continued to focus on pacification, training and security in the Coastal Plains region north-west of Hue.
 The Battalion Forward Command Post remained at Phong Dien District Headquarters and the rear at Camp Evans.
-The companies continued to coduct operations in their assigned areas and booby-traps and small firefights continued to cause problems for soldiers and civilians in the region.
+The "Operational Report -Lessons Learned, Headquarters, 3rd Brigade, 101st Airborne Division (Abn)" indicates the following: "From 1 February 70 to 31 March 70, the 3rd Battalion, 187th Inf conducted: offensive operations and assisted Government (GVN) agencies with pacification efforts in assigned AO; conducted advisory training and liaison missions with GVN forces; conducted combined operations to deny the enemy access to populations and resources in AO with emphasis on resettlement areas; coordinated the entire effort of all US and GVN forces in the AO through OPCON, integration of forces, and close coordination of independent unit operations in assigned AO", page 2.
 In February of 1970, two Rakkasans lost their lives.
 On February 7, 1970, John L. Taylor of Echo Company/Recon was killed in action.
 Larry T. Harrison of Bravo Company was killed in action on February 19, 1970.

 Click or double click a picture to view descriptions and scroll gallery